mongodb/mongo-java-driver/docs/reference/content/driver/tutorials/authentication.md

 ```

 For challenge and response mechanisms, using the default authentication
-mechanism is the recommended approach as the approach will make
+mechanism is the recommended approach as it will make
 upgrading from MongoDB 2.6 to MongoDB 3.0 seamless, even after
 [upgrading the authentication schema]({{<docsref "release-notes/3.0-scram/">}}).